Most people think to win in sales you gotta be pushy and aggressive.

 Let's talk about emotion first.

 People do things for emotional reasons

-I said earlier people will join or buy for THEIR reasons, not your reasons.
+Any attraction marketing technique relies on people joining or buying for THEIR reasons, not your reasons.

 And those are typically going to be emotional reasons, not logical reasons.